You probably don't need Oh My Zsh

 0.38 seconds

-And that's only for prompt and a new shell instance!
-Creating a new tab takes some time for your terminal too.
-It feels like a whole second to me.
+And that's only for prompt and a new shell instance, without actually measuring the git plugin and virtual env plugins (which are often used for Python).
+Creating a new tab takes some time for your terminal, too.
+It feels like a whole second to me when opening a new tab in a folder with a git repository.

 My workflows involve opening and closing up to hundreds of terminal or tmux tabs a day.
 I do everything from the terminal.
 Just imagine that opening a new tab in a text editor would take half a second every time.